eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 10/23 calls this 'limited-time attestations'.

-Furthermore, Topic 10/23 describes two other approaches, which are optionally supported by Wallet Units, namely:
+Furthermore, Topic 10/23 describes two other approaches, which are optionally supported by Wallet Solutions, namely:

 - the Attestation Provider issues attestations in batches to the Wallet Unit.
 The Wallet Unit then uses the attestations from a batch in a random order, until